nolan-supra/supra-hackathons/PermissionlessIV/hackathon-challenges.md

 - Anyone who Build on any of the above challenges can also apply for Job and Internship openings at Supra.
 - Projects winning any of the Challenges will have an opportunity to be a part of Supra SuperDapp Showdown to Compete for the **Ecosystem fund worth $100M.**

+## FAO

+- **What is the Total Number of Winning Projects all 3 Challenges Combined?**

+  Each Challenge will have 3 Winning Projects making a total of upto 9 winning Projects overall in Supra's Bounty.

+- **What are the Submission Guidelines and Judging Criterias?**

+  There are dedicated Markdown files alongside Hackathon Challenge in this repo which will give you more information about Supra's Bounty, Kindly Check them out.

+- **Where can we go for Further Support or Assistance?**

+  Feel free to join our [Official Supra Discord](https://discord.gg/supralabs) and chat with the Supra DevRel Team for any further Support.